evochange/Database/README.md

    If not, download it from:
    <br/>https://www.python.org/downloads/

-2. Install pandas:
+2. Install pandas
    ```
    pip install pandas
    ```

-3. Place the following files in the same directory:
+3. Place the following files in the same directory
 - evochange.db
 - DummyData.xlsx
 - importExcel.py